dapr/quickstarts/9.secretstore/README.md

-# Secrets API
+# Secrets Store

 This tutorial will help you write a node app to access secrets stored in a Secret Store using the Dapr Secrets API.
-For this sample, we will be using Kubernetes secret store
+For this sample, you will be using Kubernetes secret store